St. Alban's Church, Copenhagen: History

+Royal patronage

+St Alban's Church, Copenhagen, has a long history of royal patronage, reflecting the strong historical and cultural ties between the British royal family and Denmark.
+Since its consecration in 1887, the church has enjoyed the support of British monarchs and members of the royal family.

+List of royal patrons

+Queen Alexandra (1901–1925)

+Born Princess Alexandra of Denmark, she married Edward VII and became Queen Consort of the United Kingdom.
+Her support was instrumental in establishing St Alban's Church.

+Queen Elizabeth II (1952–2022)

+Queen Elizabeth II continued the tradition of royal patronage for St Alban's Church throughout her reign.

+Duchess of Gloucester (2024–present)

+Following the death of Queen Elizabeth II, the Duchess of Gloucester became the patron of St. Alban's Church in October 2024.

 Architecture

 St. Alban's Church is designed as a traditional English church by Arthur Blomfield who designed a number of parish churches around Britain and received the Royal Institute of British Architects' Royal Gold Medal in 1891.
 It is built in the Gothic Revival style inspired by the Early English Style, also known as Lancet Gothic.

 The church is built in limestone from the Faxe south of Copenhagen, knapped flint from Stevns and Åland stone for the spire.
 The conspicuous use of flint as a building material, unusual in Denmark, is another typical trait from England where it is commonly seen in church buildings in the south of the country, particularly East Anglia.
 The tiles on the roof are from Broseley in Shropshire.

 The tower contains fifteen tubular bells.
 It was not deemed strong enough to support regular bells, and a set of eight was presented by the Prince of Wales when the church was built.
 These can be played manually on an Ellacombe Frame, on which the player pulls a rope for the relevant bell.
 In 2013 the Prince of Wales contributed to a new fund, which enabled a further seven bells to be installed, and for all fifteen to be played automatically by computer.
 Every quarter-hour the 80 louvres (two sets of ten on each face) open while the bells sound a quarter chime, and after striking the hour play a hymn tune.
 The original bells are by the English firm of Harringtons, as are the additional seven, which were made redundant by Holy Trinity Church, Oswestry, and retuned to suit.
 The striking system is by the Dutch firm of Petit & Fritsen.